ruedli/OctoPlugout/README.md

 - Pi+: Octoprint is up, and the plug is connected.
 - print+: A print is running
 - print-: No print is running
-- temp-: The extruder is cool enough to power off the printer
+- temp-: The extruder is cooled enough to power off the printer
+- temp+: The extruder is heated up enough to trigger shutdown procedure after print
 - timeout: a sufficiently long time between "shutdown" of the Pi and poweringoff the Pi.

 ## Flashing a Sonoff